 - A solid sub headline paragraph (or two) that briefly describes who you are and what you do.
 Visitors love a story so you could also talk about what you can do for them but don’t get use jargon, remember to apply the K.I.S.S. principle here.

-- Display your immediate contact information in the top right hand corner of the page.
+- Display your immediate contact information in the top right-hand corner of the page.
 If you want people to ring you, show the phone number in a large font.
 If you prefer emails, show the email address.
-Remember to keep it all mobile friendly by ensuring that both of these can be clicked/tapped.
+Remember to keep it all mobile friendly by ensuring that both can be clicked/tapped.

 - Everyone loves a good slideshow (that’s why every site these days has one).
 But don’t just use it to display pretty pictures – make it part of your marketing plan.
 Make it part of your HOOK* to immediately engage your visitors.